gungunfebrianza/BackToCodingPython/README.md

 `/opt/homebrew/bin/python3` is the Python version installed via Homebrew package manager

+Key Learnings:

+1. System Python (/usr/bin/python) is for macOS use
+2. Homebrew Python (/opt/homebrew/bin/python3) is for developer use
+3. They never interfere with each other
+4. System updates remain safe
+5. No sudo permissions needed for Python packages

+This is why the clean environment provided by Homebrew is so valuable - it prevents these kinds of system-level conflicts that can be time-consuming and difficult to debug.

 The key things to know are:

 1. When you run `python3` in the terminal, your system uses the first Python it finds in your PATH environment variable